I want to get pregnant—when do I stop birth control?

 Clinically reviewed by Lisa Czanko MD, MPH

 So you’ve decided you want to try to conceive, congratulations!
-You probably have a lot of questions, and that’s okay!
+You probably have a lot of questions, like "when should I stop taking birth control to get pregnant?" or "how long does it take to get pregnant after stopping birth control?" – and that’s okay!
 Big life decisions, such as adding to your family, should take some research and planning.

-When do I stop taking my birth control?
+When should I stop taking birth control to get pregnant?

 Don’t stop until you’re absolutely ready!
+Before you get pregnant, your body has to resume ovulation.
+So, when do you ovulate after stopping birth control?
 According to the NIH, if you’re taking oral contraceptives, ovulation can begin as soon as you stop taking the pill, which means it may be possible to become pregnant before your next menstrual cycle.
 However, although ovulation can start once you stop taking the pill, that doesn’t mean your cycle will instantly go back to normal.
 For some people, that takes around 1-2 months after stopping birth control.

 Vaginal rings and contraceptive patches have similar effects when you stop using them.
 Once removed the delivery of hormones is stopped, so it's possible to become pregnant after their removal.